Clarissa Ward

-Clarissa Ward (born January 31, 1980) is a British-American television journalist, who is currently chief international correspondent for CNN.
-She was with CBS News, based in London.
+Clarissa Ward (born January 31, 1980) is a British-American television journalist who is the chief international correspondent for CNN.
+Previously, she was with CBS News, based in London.
 Before her CBS News position, Ward was a Moscow-based news correspondent for ABC News programs.

 Early life

 Ward was born in London to a British father and American mother.
 She grew up in London and New York City and attended the Godstowe and Wycombe Abbey boarding schools in England.
-She graduated from Yale University in 2002 and holds an honorary doctor of letters degree from Middlebury College.
+She graduated from Yale University in 2002, and holds an honorary doctor of letters degree from Middlebury College.

 Career

 Early career

 Ward began her career as an overnight desk assistant at Fox News in 2003.
 From 2004 to 2005, she was an assignment editor for Fox News in New York City.
 She worked on the international desk coordinating coverage for stories such as the capture of Saddam Hussein, the Indian Ocean tsunami in 2004 and the deaths of Yasir Arafat and Pope John Paul II.
 In 2006, she worked as a field producer for Fox News.
 She produced coverage of the Israeli-Lebanese war, the kidnapping of Gilad Shalit and subsequent Israeli military action in the Gaza Strip, the trial of Saddam Hussein and the 2005 Iraqi constitutional referendum.

 Prior to October 2007, Ward was based in Beirut and worked as a correspondent for Fox News.
 She covered the execution of Saddam Hussein, the Iraq War troop surge of 2007, the Beirut Arab University riots and the 2007 Bikfaya bombings.
 She conducted interviews with notable figures such as Gen. David Petraeus, Iraqi Deputy Prime Minister Barham Salih and Lebanese President Emile Lahoud.
 She also spent time embedded with the U.S. military in Iraq, most notably in Baqubah.